jponge/servicemosaic-protocols/README.txt

    3. Licenses

-The Protocols library is covered by the CDDL license (see LICENSE.txt).
+The Protocols library is covered by the LGPLv3 license (see LICENSE.txt).

-The libraries developped by the Apache Software Foundation are covered by the Apache Software License (see LICENSE.apache-libraries.txt).
+The libraries developed by the Apache Software Foundation are covered by the Apache Software License (see LICENSE.apache-libraries.txt).